 2018-2019 Project Teams

-Micro-g Neutral Buoyancy Experiment Design Teams (Micro-g NeXT) is a competition hosted by NASA Johnson Space Center to design, build, and test a tool/device to address a space travel challenge.
-If our team is selected, we will travel to Houston to test our device in the Neutral Buoyancy Laboratory.
+Micro-g Neutral Buoyancy Experiment Design Teams (Micro-g NeXT) is a challenge hosted by NASA Johnson Space Center to design, build, and test a tool/device to address a space travel challenge.
+Our team has been selected for Phase 2, where we will travel to Houston to test our device in the Neutral Buoyancy Laboratory.

-Our Micro-g NeXT project team is proud to be a woman-led, majority-women team promoting women in the engineering field as part of Princeton University’s “She Roars” Initiative.
+Our Micro-g NeXT project team is proud to be a woman-led team promoting women in the engineering field as part of Princeton University’s “She Roars” Initiative.

 Design and build a solid-fueled rocket using commercial propulsion, with an 8.8 lb payload, and fly it to 10,000 ft, competing with thousands of students at the largest intercollegiate rocketry competition in the world.

 Make a rocket go as high as possible with a total installed impulse below 640 Newton-seconds.